west757/PayLES/README.md

 - add comments to code
 - import/export for custom rows
 - account for specific pays (submarine, dive, jump, etc)
+- get drills from les
 - update modal content
 - pdf export option (borb)
-- add charity to custom row
 - confirm carrying over debt to/from months on les (amount forward, carry forward)
 - joint spouse with two LES's
 - see about simplifying recommendations to being inline and using flask g or session variable